bluesky-social/atproto-website/content/specs/auth.md

 - `state` (string, required): random token used to verify the authorization request against the response.
 See below.
 - `redirect_uri` (string, required): must match against URIs declared in client metadata and have a format consistent with the `application_type` declared in the client metadata.
 See below.
 - `scope` (string with space-separated values, required): must be a subset of the scopes declared in client metadata.
 Must include `atproto`.
 See "Scopes" section.
 - `client_assertion_type` (string, optional): used by confidential clients to describe the client authentication mechanism.
-See “Confidential Client” section.
+See "Confidential Client" section.
 - `client_assertion` (string, optional): only used for confidential clients, for client authentication.
 See "Confidential Client" section.
 - `login_hint` (string, optional): account identifier to be used for login.
 See "Authorization Interface" section.